|Guide||♦||7 Triplogs||Mine 0||Active Topic|

 City in the sky

 Sitting by itself among the desert hills south of Payson is Black Mountain, a dome of black volcanic rock that can be seen for miles.
-On top of this natural fortress is a 13th century Salado ruin, described in Dave Wilson's book "Hiking Ruins Seldom Seen".
+On top of this natural fortress is a 13th century Salado ruin, described in Dave Wilson's book "Hiking Ruins Seldom Seen."
 The ruins atop Black Mountain are one link in a long chain of hilltop ruins stretching from the East Verde River on the north to the Salt River on the south.
-This short hike consists of off trail scrambling through the desert vegetation on steep terrain, and makes for an enjoyable outing during the cooler months of the year.
-Choose a parking spot along side the Gisela Road near the base of Black Mountain to begin your hike.
+This short hike consists of off-trail scrambling through the desert vegetation on steep terrain, making an enjoyable outing during the cooler months of the year.
+Choose a parking spot alongside the Gisela Road near the base of Black Mountain to begin your hike.

-From my parking spot along the road, I began following a 4x4 track down slope to the bottom of Black Mountain Wash.
+From my parking spot along the road, I began following a 4x4 track downslope to the bottom of Black Mountain Wash.
 A brief hunt for petroglyphs or other signs of ancient cultures along the low rocky walls of Black Mountain Wash yielded nothing, so I moved on to the hike itself.
-After a brief visual study of the topography, I began bushwhacking up the southwestern side of Black Mountain.
+After a brief visual study of the topography, I began bushwhacking up Black Mountain's southwestern side.

-Picking my way through the plentiful cacti and mesquites on the steep, rocky mountain side, I soon arrived at an area of volcanic bedrock near the top that overlooked the north slope of Black Mountain.
+Picking my way through the plentiful cacti and mesquites on the steep, rocky mountainside, I soon arrived at an area of volcanic bedrock near the top that overlooked the north slope of Black Mountain.
 At this point, I came across an established path that led southwest through the juniper trees to the actual summit of the mountain.
-Upon reaching the top of Black Mountain, man made walls of purplish volcanic rock started to appear.
-From this vantage point, I surveyed the rest of the rock walled fortress spread out among the juniper trees along the cone shaped mountain top.
+Upon reaching the top of Black Mountain, human-made walls of purplish volcanic rock started to appear.
+I surveyed the rest of the rock-walled fortress spread out among the juniper trees along the cone-shaped mountain top from this vantage point.
 There are quite a few rooms up here, some in better condition than others, with most having walls no higher than four feet.
 Other hilltop ruins that I had explored were visible in the distance from this isolated peak.

-I spent some time exploring the various rooms of the ruin, enjoying the views of the surrounding mountains, and trying to find a location to capture a good image of the ruin in its entirety (no luck for me-bring a wide angle lens!)
+I spent some time exploring the various rooms of the ruin, enjoying the views of the surrounding mountains, and trying to find a location to capture a good image of the ruin in its entirety (no luck for me-bring a wide-angle lens!)
 Soon it was time to go, so I began the hike back to my truck.
-After a 600 foot descent of sliding and stumbling down loose rock, I arrived at my truck with another fine adventure under my belt.
+After a 600 foot descent of sliding and stumbling down the loose rock, I arrived at my vehicle with another fine adventure under my belt.